Liguori Lacombe: Later political career

 In the weeks before the 1945 federal election, Lacombe and the other members of the Independents Group led by Dorion joined with former Liberal cabinet minister Pierre Joseph Arthur Cardin, who had quit the Mackenzie King cabinet in 1942 over the issue of conscription, to form the "National Front" which was to be a united nationalist party.
-However, Cardin dropped the National Front project a month before the election when several nationalist candidates and groups failed to join and Lacombe was re-elected an Independent MP, defeating his Liberal opponent by 300 votes.
+However, Cardin dropped the National Front project a month before the election after several nationalist candidates and groups failed to join.
+Howeverm Lacombe was re-elected an Independent MP by defeating his Liberal opponent by 300 votes.

-He resigned from the House of Commons in 1948 in order to accept an appointment as district magistrate by the provincial government of Maurice Duplessis.
+He resigned from the House of Commons in 1948 to accept an appointment as district magistrate by the provincial government of Maurice Duplessis.

-Lacombe also served as mayor of Ste-Scholastique, Quebec from 1935 to 1948.
+Lacombe also served as mayor of Sainte-Scholastique from 1935 to 1948.